WHERE EARTH MEETS WATER

 valleys and three rivers converge in Missoula

 GPS can get you to your destination.
-Dr. Hilary Martens will use GPS to track changes in the shape of the Earth from the storage and flow of water.
+Dr. Hilary Martens uses GPS to track changes in the shape of the Earth from the storage and flow of water.
 Students work with Martens to set up GPS monitoring stations and to collect and process data.

 Claire Gilder is a National Science Foundation Graduate Research Fellow.
 Gilder studies how landscapes change rivers and how rivers change landscapes.
-While her research site is just beyond the campus border, our students and faculty study all over the world.
+Claire’s field research site is on the border of Glacier National Park.
+Our students and faculty work all over the world, from Montana to Greenland and beyond.